 Use estimated tax information if necessary.
 If you filed your 2013 federal taxes prior to completing your FAFSA you are encouraged to use the “IRS Data Retrieval Tool” available on the FAFSA website to fill in all of the tax-related questions.
 A short tutorial showing how to use the IRS Data Retrieval Tool can be found here .
 The student and at least one parent will need to request a PIN from www.pin.ed.gov in order to sign the FAFSA online.

 The results of the FAFSA will be sent to the College so long as the College’s schools code is included in the appropriate section of the form.
 The school code for Thomas Aquinas College is 023580.
 Thomas Aquinas College requires that parental financial information be included on the FAFSA for both dependent and independent students unless the Director of Financial Aid has specifically instructed otherwise.

-Complete the Confidential Family Financial Statement (CFFS) : Send a completed CFFS to the Financial Aid Office by March 3, 2014* (postmark deadline).
+To be considered for Thomas Aquinas College's institutional, need-based Service Scholarship program (work-study) and grant program, complete the Confidential Family Financial Statement (CFFS) : Send a completed CFFS to the Financial Aid Office by March 3, 2014* (postmark deadline).
 Use estimated tax information if necessary.

 Thomas Aquinas College’s CFFS (either the U.S., Canada, or International version, depending on the student's nationality) can be obtained from the College’s website.

 Complete the Cal Grant GPA Verification Form: This third step is only for students who are residents of California and who are going to be a freshman or sophomore in 2014-15 and who do not already have a four-year Cal Grant award.
 In addition to completing a FAFSA by March 3, 2014, these students must also submit a Cal Grant GPA Verification Form to the California Student Aid Commission by March 3, 2014 (postmark deadline).